nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

 > Words in `UPPER_CASE` are the parameters, items in `SQUARE_BRACKETS` are optional,
 > items with `...` after them can have multiple instances.
 Order of parameters are fixed.
 >
+> ADDRESS inputs are read in the format of:
+> Block number, Street, Unit number, Postal code
+> and thus require 4 parameters, separated by commas.
+Examples:
+* a/334, Styx Avenue 64, #04-55, 560

+> In the event that less than 4 parameters are specified, the address will read in the inputs sequentially, and leave the unfilled parameters blank.

+Examples:
+* a/334, Styx Avenue 64, #04-55, 560 (Full address)
+* a/334, Styx Avenue 64, #04-55 (Block 334, Street Styx Avenue, Unit number #04-55, no postal code)

 > Put a `p` before the phone / email / address prefixes to mark it as `private`. `private` details can only
 > be seen using the `viewall` command.
 >